pklaus/PyOscilloskop/README.md

 Usage
 -----

-You can either use the Python package to automate measurements on your own or use the tools that ship with this software:
+You can either import the modules found in this Python package in your own scripts to automate control / measurements.

+Or use the tools that ship with this software:

-* `pyoscilloskop-cli` - A CLI tool for the scopes Captures the current waveforms and displays them with Matplotlib (and/or saves them to an image file.
+* `pyoscilloskop-cli` - A CLI tool for the scopes
+  Captures the current waveforms and displays them with Matplotlib and/or saves them to an image file.
 * `pyoscilloskop-web` - A web GUI for the scopes
   Starts a web server allowing to display waveforms in the browser.